 Click here for the NYU Social & Consumer Psychology Association website

 In the context of the broader requirements of the MA program, the suggested options for a 36-credit curriculum with a social and consumer psychology specialization are listed below.
-Note that the curriculum is flexible, and students will work individually with a faculty advisor to develop a study plan tailored to specific career goals in this area.
+Students will work individually with a faculty advisor to develop a study plan tailored to their specific career goals in this area.

 - Research Methods and Experience or Consumer Research Methods

-Core A: Cognitive Psychology OR Cognitive Neuroscience OR Principles of Learning, OR Physiological Bases of Behavior
+- Core A choose one: Cognitive Psychology OR Cognitive Neuroscience OR Principles of Learning, OR Physiological Bases of Behavior

 - Consumer Behavior

 Elective Social and Consumer Psychology Courses – 18 credits

 A total of 18 credits (6 courses) of electives must be taken in addition to the above Foundation, Core, and SCP-required courses.
 Three of these elective courses (9 credits) must be taken within the Psychology Department.
 The other three can be taken across other schools/departments at NYU.
 Exceptions require advisement permission.

 - Advanced Doctoral Statistics (ANOVA, Regression, etc. by permission of instructor)